Gravity as the Source of Curvature, not curvature as the source of gravity

 Sometimes progress comes not from adding complexity, but from restoring clarity.

-The PEI Perspective in One Line
+The PRI Perspective in One Line

 Gravity bends motion.